 Guidelines for Budget Justification

-Personnel and Fringe Benefits: Describe the wages, salaries, and benefits of temporary or permanent staff who will be working directly for the applicant on the program, and the percentage of their time that will be spent on the program.
+Personnel and Fringe Benefits: Describe the wages, salaries, and benefits of temporary or permanent staff who will be working directly for the applicant on the program and the percentage of their time that will be spent on the program.

-Travel: Estimate the costs of travel and per diem for this program, for program staff, consultants or speakers, and participants/beneficiaries.
+Travel: Estimate the costs of travel and per diem for this program, program staff, consultants or speakers, and participants/beneficiaries.
 If the program involves international travel, include a brief statement of justification for that travel.

-Equipment: Describe any machinery, furniture, or other personal property that is required for the program, which has a useful life of more than one year (or a life longer than the duration of the program), and costs at least $10,000 per unit.
+Equipment: Describe any machinery, furniture, or other personal property that is required for the program that has a useful life of more than one year (or a life longer than the duration of the program) and costs at least $10,000 per unit.

 Supplies: List and describe all the items and materials, including any computer devices, that are needed for the program.
 If an item costs more than $10,000 per unit, then put it in the budget under Equipment.